orsonteodoro/oiledmachine-overlay/README.md

 This portage overlay contains various ebuilds for the Gentoo Linux Distribution.
 It focuses on optimized ebuilds, some game development, software used in computer-science courses, C#, and other legacy software and hardware.

-In this overlay, I provide 32 bit ebuilds for libraries and programs of some programs while the Gentoo overlay contains native ebuilds.
-Reason why I choose to use the 32-bit versions over the 64-bit versions because of the 32 bit versions have a lower virtual memory and lower memory footprint overall.
+In this overlay, I provide 32-bit ebuilds for libraries and programs of some programs while the Gentoo overlay contains native ebuilds.
+Reason why I choose to use the 32-bit versions over the 64-bit versions because of the 32-bit versions have a lower virtual memory and lower memory footprint overall.
 I try to offer the stable modified ebuilds to minimize memory leaks.

 IMPORTANT:  Many of these packages have special licenses and EULAs attached to them.
 I recommend that you edit your /etc/portage/make.conf so it looks like this ACCEPT_LICENSE="-*" and manually accept each of the licenses.
 Licenses can be found in the licenses folder of this overlay and the free copyleft licenses can be found on the official gentoo overlay in their license folder too.